aiven/aiven-docs/docs/products/kafka/karapace/howto/enable-schema-reader-strict-mode.md

 - `PROJECT_NAME`: Name of your project in Aiven.
 - `SERVICE_NAME`: Name of your Aiven for Apache Kafka® service.
-- `--user-config schema_reader_strict_mode=true`: Enables the automatic shutdown of Karapace when it detects corrupt schema records.
+- `--user-config schema_reader_strict_mode=true`: Enables the shutdown of Karapace when it detects corrupt schema records.

 </TabItem>
 <TabItem value="API" label="API">

-To enable automatic shutdown using the [Aiven API](/docs/tools/api):
+Enable shutdown of Karapace using the [Aiven API](/docs/tools/api).

 ```bash
 curl -X PUT \